 - Game On – taught by Scott Posch

 - Circuit Lab – taught by Chris Wieczorek & Evita Vulgaris

 Thursdays, WJHS, 7:00 – 8:00 pm, Open to Grades 5, 6, 7 & 8

-- Mechanism of Disease – taught by Chris Oh
+- Disease Detectives – taught by Tanya Bekyarova

 ANATOMY & PHYSIOLOGY– Students will learn about the anatomy and physiology of selected body systems, including skeletal, muscular and integumentary systems.

-DISEASE DETECTIVES – Participants will use investigative skills in the scientific study of the spread of disease, injury, health and disability in populations with a focus on food-borne illness.
+DISEASE DETECTIVES – Students will use investigative skills in the scientific study of the spread of disease, injury, health and disability in populations.

-ROLLER COASTER – This class is an opportunity for students to design, build, and test a roller coaster track to guide a vehicle that uses gravitational potential energy as its sole means of propulsion.
+ROLLER COASTERS – Students will design, build, and test a roller coaster track to guide a vehicle that uses gravitational potential energy as its sole means of propulsion.

-TOWERS – Students will design and build a tower to achieve the highest structural efficiency.
+TOWERS & BRIDGES – Students will design and build towers and bridges to achieve the highest structural efficiency.